ufechner7/KiteViewer/README.md

 ## Reducing the startup time
 On Linux it can help to activate the "performance" governor.
 This can be done with the command: ``` sudo ./performance.sh```

-If you use the script ./runjulia.sh the new system image with the precompiled packages will be used.
+If you use the script ./runjulia.sh the system image with the precompiled packages will be used.
 If you do not want to make changes to the code you can also run the app by typing ```./kiteviewer.sh```.

 More detailed explaination here: [SystemImage.md](./doc/SystemImage.md)